elixir-git/archived-jgit-port/README.md

 ## Credits

-xgit is heavily influenced by [jgit](https://www.eclipse.org/jgit/), an all-Java implementation of git.
+xgit is a port of [jgit](https://www.eclipse.org/jgit/), an all-Java implementation of git.
 Many thanks to the jgit team for their hard work.